wilyywonka/Master/README.md

 To install and compile the Fortran code, there are a few prerequisites.
 The program uses the library [h5fortran](https://github.com/geospace-code/h5fortran) to easily read and write to HDF5-files.
 The installation of this is well documented on their GitHub page.

-To compile and use both this code and the h5fortran library, a few HDF5 libraries have to be installed and linked to as well, and the paths to these libraries are set in the `FortranXXXX/source/CMakeLists.txt` file, where `FortranXXXX` indicates the three folders in the repository, Serial, Parallel and CUDA.
+To compile and use both this code and the h5fortran library, a few HDF5 libraries have to be installed and linked to as well, and the paths to these libraries needs to be set up.
+In the file located at `FortranXXXX/source/CMakeListsTemplate.txt` there are multiple places where the placeholder text `!FILL!` is written.
+Here the path to the relevant library must be written in place of the placeholder `!FILL!`, before renaming the file to `FortranXXXX/source/CMakeLists.txt`, where `FortranXXXX` indicates the three folders in the repository, Serial, Parallel and CUDA.
+(The template was made such that the machine specific paths were not set, as to avoid confusion.)

 After correcting these paths the program can be compiled.
 CMake is chosen as the compilation tool and the program can be compiled by executing